TezBaydu/Milestone-Project-1-Band/README.md

 *   This user wants to:
 1. Be able to navigate through the website easily.
 2. Learn about the band members and their influences.
-3. Have an opportunity to listen the the bands music.
+3. Have an opportunity to listen to the bands music.
 4. Be able to navigate to relevant social links.
 5. Have the opportunity to download or listen to music via downloadable sites.
 6. Be able to contact band and be part of newsletter/e-mail contact list.